What is Dynamic Equilibrium?

 Before learning how to strike we must learn how to push, before learning how to push we must learn how to lean on.

 The key ingredient that allows us to harmonize them is balance (read Kung Fu rooting: the pyramid concept).
 In terms of mobility, it does not matter which of these interactions we want to undertake (or we have to suffer), nor with what we have to deal with:

 - With ourselves (an arm, a leg, etc.)

 - With opponents (a chest, a hand, etc.)

 - With environment (a soil, a wall, etc.)

 - With an object (a stick, a chair, etc.)

-- Cause the maximum disadvantage to the opponent, with the minimum effort / risk / damage
+- Cause the maximum disadvantage to the opponent (with the minimum effort / risk / damage)

 - Express the full potential of our body (without wasting, dissipating the resources available)